 We will be holding a campus-wide scavenger hunt for sustainable spots!
-Prizes include a UK Dining giftcard, plants courtesy of the horticulture club, reusable bags and water bottles, and more while supplies last.
+Prizes include a UK Dining gift card, plants courtesy of the Horticulture Club, reusable bags, bike swag from Transportation Services, and more, while supplies last.
 To participate, find and take pictures of each clue.
 Title your pictures (clue1-clue10) and email them to SustainableUKY@gmail.com.
-If you get all 10 right, you will receive* a a reusable bag full of prizes from our sponsors.
-Submit at least 3 correct photos and receive your choice of one* of the prizes.
+If you get all 10 right, you will receive a gift bag with all the prizes.* Submit at least 3 correct photos to receive your choice of one of the prizes.*

 The scavenger hunt will conclude on October 31st.
 Happy Hunting!

 - TREE TAG.
 UK’s urban forest provides many benefits to the campus.
 Shade, water and air filtration, carbon sequestration, and beauty.
 Several iconic and important campus tree have been labeled with tree tags that provide info specific to that tree.